 In order get similar (or better results), you’ll need an email marketing tool that allows you to insert dynamic content.
 If that’s not possible, you can segment at the list level.

 Note: If you use WordPress, there are a number of plugins that allow you to personalise the user experience on your site.
-To learn more, check out this post over at WP Superstars.
+To learn more, check out our guide.

 There are a number of beliefs people need overcome before they can comfortably buy what you’re selling.
 Sometimes, it’s difficult to instill those buying beliefs.
 Other times, it’s simple.